-You know what stinks?
+Do you know what stinks?

-When you are trying to find an answer to your questions but you cannot seem to get a straight answer.
+When you are trying to find an answer to your questions but cannot seem to get a straight answer.

 There are always two sides to the issue and you really do not know who to trust.